Christmas in Paradise at Longwood Gardens

 This handy guide will let you know what is in bloom throughout the year.
 Take a look at a few of the highlights from the 2019 winter season.

 December is the time to enjoy all the gorgeous poinsettias.
 This plant is native to Guatemala and Mexico, making it one of the few Christmas plants native to the Americas.
 Today, poinsettias are a favorite way of many to celebrate the beauty of the season, even in cold climates.
 Walking around the warm atrium filled with colorful tropical plants and poinsettias really feels like Christmas in Paradise.
-Not only is the conservatory a nice break from the chilly winter season, but it is also fun to see a different tropical side to Christmas.
+Not only is visiting the conservatory a welcome break from the chilly winter season, but it is also fun to see a different tropical side to Christmas.

 Beautiful lighted Christmas trees, festive ornaments, many varieties of poinsettia, and a 400 foot entwined ribbon are a few of the seasonal highlights.
 Take a look at the fabulous seasonal touches throughout the conservatory!

 Arriving earlier on the day will enable you to enjoy a less stressful experience.
 At night, the place gets so crowded that it is quite hard to enjoy the plant life as you are basically limited to a single file line.
 Arrive around 1-2 to enjoy the conservatory in a more leisurely manner (during the week is even better!).

 Outdoor Holiday Lights